What We Find Before Anyone Else Looks

 IP ownership dispute surfaces during legal review.
 Copyleft license in ERP base triggers mandatory code disclosure or $3M+ rewrite.
 Founder departure paralyzes supply chain.
 Deal collapses or reprices under duress post-LOI.

-Business Services 4 Risks Surfaced + 1 Watch
+Business Services Modeled Scenario 4 Risks + 1 Watch

 The "proprietary platform" was built by a contractor who never signed over the IP.